The Road to Newarre

 I have already designated the Scrael as being demon kind A) and they would fit the first line well enough to let us move on from them now.
 Since line two has us looking for 'sick or mad' and given that the last thing that happened to Rob when Aaron finally dispatched him was that he sicked up what could be thought of as his 'internal demon-link' which came out of his mouth in the form of a black inky puddle I'm going with Rob being one of these middle sort of the three demon-kind's, Demon-Kind B) and is therefore more troublesome that a scrael but not as bad or powerful as a full blown skin-dancer, which would be more like Demon-Kind C)

-But nor was RhintA Rob 100% Mr Yew in the flesh, Rob was necessarily there, it was his body after all, and so this was actually a hybrid of the two.
-'RhintARob' was, I would suggest, more likely to be 99% Rob's body with 1% My Yew's mindlink inside it.
-This piece was the overwhelming desire and was exerting a form of mind control such as those discussed elsewhere in these pages...
-Big Brother.
-Is watching you! and the mind was easily more than a match for the flesh.
+But nor was RhintaRob 100% Mr Yew in the flesh, Rob was necessarily there, it was his body after all, and so this was actually a hybrid of the two.
+'RhintaRob' was, I would suggest, more likely to be 99% Rob's body with 1% My Yew's mindlink inside it.
+This smaller piece was enforcing it's overwhelming desire and was exerting some form of mind control such as those discussed later in these pages...
+(Big Brother.
+Is watching you!) ... and the mind was easily more than a match for the flesh.
+Brains before brawn.
 As a whole, the rhint-a-unit was more than the man although, at the same time, it was less than the man.
-DemonKind B)'s would likely put more of themselves into their glove puppet than just a finger, They would enjoy a greater control that would offer a grip with the full power of a fist, at least, and the more of themselves they put into it, the more comfortable the demon's overall control.
+DemonKind B)'s would likely have to put more of themselves into their glove puppet than just a finger, They would enjoy a greater control that would offer them a grip with the full power of a fist, at least, and the more of themselves they put into it, the more comfortable the demon's overall control.

 The power scale inherent between different sorts of Rhinta is sort of on a par with Selitos being the most powerful namer in the land, although many others could do such things as well, Selitos had the surest grasp of such things.
-The more powerful the link the more powerful the rhinta.
-Knowing the long names of things, in this case the longname of a living thing, i.e. Rob. is necessary to creating (shaping*) any kind of Rhinta and the stronger the namer would the more infused their level of control could be, somewhere up to a maximum 99% Mr Yew and just 1% Rob, although the difference between RhintA and RhintB would probably be reaching more than half way at any rate.
+The more powerful the link the more powerful the rhinta and knowing the long names of things, in this case the longname of a living thing, i.e. Rob. is necessary to creating (shaping*) any kind of Rhinta and the stronger the namer the more infused their level of control could be, somewhere up to a maximum 99% Mr Yew and just 1% Rob, although the difference between RhintA and RhintB would probably be reaching more than half way at any rate.
 This is how I imagine the Rhinta make-up to be, one name being overpowered by another's desire to dance with it, usually by force.
-A mind actually skin dancing in someone else's flesh, which is what Bast and Kote wrongly assumed poor Rob to be.
+A mind actually dancing in someone else's skin which is what Bast and Kote wrongly assumed poor Rob to be.

-'It seemed like it died when Rob died' Kote said.'We would have seen it leave.
+'It seemed like it died when Rob died' Kote said.
+'We would have seen it leave.
 They're supposed to look like a dark shadow or smoke when they leave the body.'

-Mr Yew's puppet-link was, however, itself under attack from the touch of iron which was unexpected and made MrYew panic and he promptly ordered Rob to retreat, not to fight back but to crawl away from the threat of iron that could also hurt it's own fingersworth that was actually there, to crawl towards the doorway in order to escape back to whence it came, to lick it's wounds and plot it's strategy again, fleeing the dangerous name of iron before the fragile link that bound Yew and Man together was completely snapped!
-Mr Yew's proverbial 'finger' of power might even have gotten caught in the fast closing door of death itself as it was slammed shut on poor Rob's last mortal breath, or rather the last breath of the demonic Mr Yew's possession, which was seen to come vomiting out of the Rhinta's mouth in the form of a black inky puddle of corruption.
+Mr Yew's puppet-link was, however, itself under attack from the touch of iron which was unexpected and made Mr Yew panic and so he promptly ordered Rob to retreat, not to fight back but to crawl away from the threat of iron that could also hurt it's own fingersworth that was actually there in the room, to crawl towards the doorway in order to escape back to whence it came, to lick it's wounds and plot it's strategy again, fleeing the dangerous name of iron before the fragile link that bound Yew and Man together was completely snapped!
+Mr Yew's proverbial 'finger' of power might even have gotten caught in the fast closing door of death itself as it was slammed shut on poor Rob's last mortal breath, or rather the last breath of the demonic Mr Yew's possession, which was seen to come vomitting out of the Rhinta's mouth in the form of a black inky puddle of corruption.

 Alternatively, this was a fully fledged skindancer, and Aaron's iron rod was somehow powerful enough to kill both Rob and Mr Yew simultaneously without either escaping into a second body.
 The danger is somehow averted and the local priest has seen to the disposal of Rob's mortal remains properly in a deep pit.
 10' by 2', with a fire made of ash and elm, with a bit of rowan, too.
 The Demon is now doubly dead.

 The main reason to downgrade the attack from RhintB to RhintA is because only one person died.
-That would not have happened if it was a true type B) If it was then nothing short of a Sithe, riding a white horse and wearing a holly crown and armed with a long horn bow or perhaps the arrival of the bloody handed Amyr or even the intervention of Lord Tehlu himself should really have had a hope of defeating a fully blown skin dancer...and Aaron is certainly not Lord Tehlu come again... although it must be noted that he did just happen to strike the 'demon' three times with his Iron rod before he scared it enough not to fight on but to make it flee from his wrath instead.
+That would not have happened if it was a true type B) and if it was then nothing short of a Sithe, riding a white horse, wearing a holly crown and armed with a long horn bow or perhaps the arrival of the bloody handed Amyr or even the intervention of Lord Tehlu himself should really have had a hope of defeating a fully blown skin dancer...and Aaron is certainly not Lord Tehlu come again... although it must be noted that he did just happen to strike the 'demon' three times with his Iron rod before he scared it enough not to fight on but to make it flee from his wrath instead.

 As for Newarre itself, there isn't much to say. except that it really is in the middle of Nowhere.
 The Lightning Tree is our best guide here so read that again and you might discover Bast's special place on the outskirts of town.
 One thing we do know is that Carter was attacked on the road to Baedn-Bryt.
 This is also the road you need to continue on to reach Treya, although that is a few days journey.
 The scrael attack happened two miles North of town by Oldstone bridge which crosses the river in which Emberlee takes her bath.
 Crazy Martin has his still hidden in a box canyon in the scrubby hills to the north of town where he makes his barley wine.
 Rike's father fell off Littlecliff which I believe to be in the same area...ish.

-8 The Newarre Road Between Desires
+8 ~ The Newarre Road Between Desires

-There is only one road and it runs north to south past the Waystone Inn's front door.
-Its actually a very boring road, a dirt track suitable for farm wagons and thats all we really need to know about it.
-Much more interesting is the town's river which is called Littlecreek which is central to much of Bast's exploits and can thus be mapped more expansively than just a line on a map.
-It first enters our map somewhere up in the northern hills where if flows over littlecreek falls before making its way South to Emberlees bathing spot which is variously described as being besides either an ash or an elm tree that is found either ¼ or ½ mile north of the oldstone bridge, depending on which version of the book you read.
-This old stone bridge is the only place for a wagon to cross the water before it makes its merry way down to the town where it apparently turns a waterwheel at the local mill before it flows around the base of the single lone hill upon which stands the lightning tree before diverging into a reedy bogland off to the south end of the town.
-The road in that direction also reputedly comes to a bad end meaning nobody ever comes up into town from the South always down from the north.This is a dead end town in more ways than one and That kind of makes the Waystone Inn's location similar to that of Jax broken house which was also found at the end of a broken road.
+It's about time we left the pub and explored the town road a bit before heading further afield.There is only one road and it runs north to south past the Waystone Inn's front door.
+Its actually a very boring road, a single dirt track suitable for farm wagons and that's all we really need to know about it.
+Much more interesting is the town's river which as a natural feature has probably been there since the dawn of time, long before man made the road.
+The river is called Littlecreek and it is central to much of Bast's exploits and can thus be mapped more expansively than just a line on a map like our road is.
+It first enters said map somewhere up in the northern hills where if flows over littlecreek falls before making its way South towards Embelee's bathing spot which is variously described as being besides either an ash or an elm tree that is found either ¼ or ½ mile north of the Oldstone bridge, depending on which version of the book you read.
+This old stone bridge marks the only place for a wagon to cross the water before it makes its merry way down to the town where it apparently turns a waterwheel at the local mill before flowing around the base of the single lone hill upon which stands the lightning tree before diverging into a reedy bogland off to the south end of the town.

-9 Which Way Stones
+9 ~ Which Way Stones

 Greystones ~ Their Form And Function.